fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ![Detailed view of the first request](../../images/0/22e.png)

 It is an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) request to the server address <i>new\_note</i>.
 The server responds with HTTP status code 302.
-This is a [URL redirect](https://en.wikipedia.org/wiki/URL\_redirection), with which the server asks the browser to do a new HTTP GET request to the address defined in the header's <i>Location</i> - the address <i>notes</i>.
+This is a [URL redirect](https://en.wikipedia.org/wiki/URL\_redirection), with which the server asks the browser to perform a new HTTP GET request to the address defined in the header's <i>Location</i> - the address <i>notes</i>.

 So, the browser reloads the Notes page.
 The reload causes three more HTTP requests: fetching the style sheet (main.css), the JavaScript code (main.js), and the raw data of the notes (data.json).

 The network tab also shows the data submitted with the form:

-NB: On newer Chrome, the Form Data dropdown is within the new Payload tab, located to the right of the Headers tab.
+The Form Data dropdown is within the new Payload tab, located to the right of the Headers tab.

 ![form data dropdown in developer tools](../../images/0/23e.png)